 RULES OF THE ROAD

-8. Helmets are mandatory any time you are on the bike.
+- HELMETS REQUIRED.
+Helmets are mandatory any time riders are on the bike.

-16. The State of California cannot confirm that this route meets all of the criteria set forth in Section 1000 of the State’s Highway Design Manual.
+- RIDE WITH CAUTION.
+The State of California cannot confirm that this route meets all of the criteria set forth in Section 1000 of the State’s Highway Design Manual.
 It is the responsibility of the event organizer to inform orally and in writing each participant to ride with caution.